| Are there 'alternatives' to animal experiments?

 in order to obtain additional data for the purpose of further

+comparisons!
 This endless and absolutely senseless repetition of animal

 experiments over a period of years (despite the masses